MahaFatima/WearablePack-Myo/samples/Myo-Surgeon-Assistant-App/GET_STARTED.md

 Review the "src/Salesforce/org customizations" folder for a set of customisations on the Case and Contact objects and associated Workflow Rules.
 You will also need to setup a COnnected App (also covered in the istruction within that folder).
 Review developer.force.com.

 ##Training the Myo
 The Alpha version of the myo requires you train the device before it can be use.
 Thalmic Labs, the maker of the Myo has provided a simple easy to follow app that the user will need to run every time the device is put on.
-This app can be found in the “myo-mac-sdk-alpha6a” folder provided by Thalmic Laps.

-Download Myo SDK Alpha 6 zip at - https://drive.google.com/file/d/0B6UL-FHBmg0AZTNHN0lzSTBCN1E/edit?usp=sharing
+To get this app, go to https://developer.thalmic.com/apply/ and sign up for their developer program